tbocek/qotp/Readme.md

 ## Messages Format (encryption layer)

-The magic byte is 0xa9 to better identify the protocol and the current version is 0.
+The current version is 0.
 The available types are:

 * 000b: INIT_HANDSHAKE_S0
 * 001b: INIT_HANDSHAKE_R0